 If you are heading toward retirement and aren't sure exactly the right game plan for the money in your 401(k), here are five tips that will help you make the most of these valuable assets:

 1. Leave the money in your plan.
 If you can get by without the money in your 401(k) immediately, don’t start withdrawing your money right away.
 Remember, this money is tax-deferred until you begin withdrawing it and then you will be taxed upon distribution.
-You have until the age of 72 before you will be required to take Required Minimum Distributions (RMD) if you reached age 70.5 during or after 2020.
+You have until the age of 72 before you will be required to take Required Minimum Distributions (RMD), or until age 70 ½ if you turned 70 ½ before January 1, 2020.
 A penalty will occur if you don't take your RMD, so be sure that this doesn't fall through the cracks.

 2. Withdraw only 4% to 5% each year.
 If you want to start withdrawing your funds, you should only withdraw small amounts, especially if your 401(k) is your primary source of income.
 The more assets and retirement income you have, such as rental properties or a part-time job, the more you can afford to withdraw.
 Stretching out your 401(k) by only withdrawing small amounts is hugely beneficial.